 1. Influx of Foreign Tourism:

-India is a land of rich history and cultural attracting tourism; forming almost 6.6% of the total GDP and employing over 40 million Indians into the sector.
+India is a land of rich history and culture attracting tourism; forming almost 6.6% of the total GDP and employing over 40 million Indians in the sector.
 Foreign tourists are very particular about their hygiene and clean surrounding.
 The biggest trouble in attracting people to this foreign land was cleanliness, and with this mission having being launched now, people are encouraged to keep their premises and neighborhood clean, opening doors for tourism.

 2. Encouraged Home Grown Brands:

-The importance of cleanliness has been taught to us since childhood, but we always kept a deaf ear to it and threw trash on the road, littered around and let waste be wherever it is, instead of throwing it in the bin.
+The importance of cleanliness has been taught to us since childhood, but we always kept a deaf ear to it and threw trash on the road, littered around, and let waste be wherever it is, instead of throwing it in the bin.
 Home Grown brands were encouraged with the launch of Swachh Bharat Mission to help the government of India make a difference in this field.
 Companies like Clean India Ventures introduced new technologies, GoClean, that treat and reduce organic waste to organic manure.

 3. Improved Health: